velopaymentsapi/velo-node/docs/FundingManagerApi.md

-  'physicalAccountId': null, // String | The physical account ID 'payorId': null, // String | The account owner Payor ID 'fundingAccountId': null, // String | The funding account ID 'type': new VeloPayments.SourceAccountType(), // SourceAccountType | The type of source account.
+  'physicalAccountId': null, // String | The physical account ID 'payorId': null, // String | The account owner Payor ID 'fundingAccountId': null, // String | The funding account ID 'includeUserDeleted': "includeUserDeleted_example", // Boolean | A filter for retrieving both active accounts and user deleted ones
+  'type': new VeloPayments.SourceAccountType(), // SourceAccountType | The type of source account.
   'page': 1, // Number | Page number.
 Default is 1.
   'pageSize': 25, // Number | The number of results to return in a page